jundalisay/spblist/content/en/research/hawking/grand/part-06.md

 ## Quantum Electrodynamics, Bosons, Fermions

 The first force for which a quantum version was created was electromagnetism.

 The quantum theory of the electromagnetic field, called quantum electrodynamics, or QED, was developed in the 1940s by Richard Feynman and others.

 It has become a model for all quantum field theories.

 According to classical theories, forces are transmitted by fields.

-But in quantum field theories, the force fields are pictured as being made of various elementary particles called bosons, which are force-carrying particles that fly back and forth between matter particles, transmitting the forces.
+But in quantum field theories, the force fields are made of various elementary particles called bosons.
+- These are force-carrying particles that fly back and forth between matter particles, transmitting the forces.

 The matter particles are called fermions.

-Electrons and quarks are examples of fermions.
+- Electrons and quarks are examples of fermions.

 The photon is the particle of light.
 - It is an example of a boson.